yousef19-meet/y2l-flask-routing-lab/README.md

 __This lab is the beginning of a project that we'll be building on top of every session to help practice Python, Flask and Databases..So make sure to save your code!.__\
 __In this project you'll be creating an online shop of your choice!__

-1. Create a very basic html file in the "templates" folder, then go to app.py and connect the html file to flask.
+1. Create a basic html file in the "templates" folder, call it "shop.html", this page is responsible for showing the products to the user.

+2. Go to app.py and connect the html file you just created to flask.
 Test it out and call us to check!
 (Reminder: to see your page you should run app.py by typing "python app.py" in the terminal, then open the link that you get)

-2. Create a new **.html** file and call it "shop.html", this template will be used to show your products to the users in the next few sessions.

 ### Bonus

-1. Design the html files you created using css and bootstrap.
+1. Design the "shop.html" using css and bootstrap.

 2. Add a navbar.
 (Use w3schools.com for help if needed)